stepcut/safe-length/README.md

           print $ safeLength (Proxy :: Proxy [Char]) ('a', 'b') Failed, modules loaded: Data.Length.

-But wait!
-There's more!
+"But wait!", you say.
+"I want to take the length of a tuple."
+No problem! `safeLength` can do that too!

+    main :: IO ()
+    main = print $ safeLength (Proxy :: Proxy (Char, Char)) ('a', 'b')

+As desired, we get `1`:

+    *Main> main
+    1

+But that's not all!
 What if you had nested lists and you accidentally take the length of the wrong list.
 For example, what if you want the length of the outer list, but you accidentally write: